How I first got interested in coveralls

 During the School Summer holidays, my dad got me a job packing rolls in the bakery.
 This of course involved wearing the khaki boilersuits.
 I later found out that I was going to be working with a son of one of my dad's employees.
 I remembered that I had seen him once before and thought it would be fun.
 Well it turned out to be very hard and hot work; we were counting roles into baskets from a conveyor belt, just after they had come out of the oven, and where cooling down.
 It was so hot were wore nothing but our boilersuits.

-The next summer, the factory had moved to a new building.
-The coveralls were now coloured by department.
-I got a job in the Maintenance department. where I wore a maroon coverall.
+I got a job in the Maintenance department where I wore a maroon coverall.
 That's where I began to notice an interest in coveralls.

 While still at school, I saved up my pocket money to buy my first overall.
 I still have it, is a blue nylon coverall, with red re-enforcing stitching.
 The collection grew from there.
 I must have easily over a hundred now.